Terminology of non-monogamy: Terminology describing relational structures and connections

 Another model, sometimes referred to as intimate network, may include relationships of varying significance to the people involved.
 People in intimate networks may or may not explicitly label relationships primary or secondary, and hierarchies may be fluid and vague or nonexistent.

-A relationship among three people is often called a triad, threesome, or throuple; among four people a quad or foursome.
+A relationship among three people is often called a triad, threesome, or throuple; among four people, a quad or a foursome.
 Sometimes all groupings of three or more are called moresomes.

 Significant relationships involving more than two people inherently contain multiple pairs of people who may have more or less significant individual relationships with each other.
 Some pairs may have stronger mutual bonds than others.
 In triads or threesomes, the relationships may be characterized as forming a triangle or a "V".
 In a triangle, all three partners are directly connected and bonded to each other with roughly comparable strength.
 In a "V", two of the three possible pairs have substantially stronger bonds than the third pair.
-The emotional and sexual aspects of relationship may differ in this regard, so it is possible for example to describe a relationship as a triangle emotionally but a V sexually.
+The emotional and sexual aspects of a relationship may differ in this regard, so an example can describe a relationship as a triangle emotionally but a V sexually.
 The connecting member of a V relationship is sometimes referred to as a "hinge" or "pivot", and the partners thereby indirectly connected may be referred to as the "arms".

 There are also by analogy other "letter" descriptions such as "N" or "U" foursome, or "W" fivesome geometries ("Z" and "M" are equivalents to "N" and "W" in this regard), each attempting to symbolize the more significant bonds within a group by analogy to the shape of the letter; of course, not all combinations have easy letter shape analogs.

+Couples that choose to betray and cheat each other intentionally, either in a DADT (don't ask don't tell) model or not, is another common experience that was denominated as tolyamory, termed in a podcast by Dan Savage, in which partners ignore infidelities.

 Terminology related to polyamorous vs. open relationships

 An open relationship generally denotes a relationship (usually between two people, but sometimes among larger groups) in which participants may have sexual involvement with other people, with the consent of their partner(s).
-Where a couple making this agreement are married, it is an open marriage.
+Where a couple making this agreement is married, it is an open marriage.
 "Open relationship" and "polyamorous" are overlapping rather than identical terms; people may use either or both terms in describing their relationship.
-Broadly, "open" usually refers to the sexual aspect of a non-closed relationship, whereas polyamory involves the extension of a relationship by allowing bonds to form (which may be sexual or otherwise) as additional long term relationships:
+Broadly, "open" usually refers to the sexual aspect of a non-closed relationship, whereas polyamory involves the extension of a relationship by allowing bonds to form (which may be sexual or otherwise) as additional long-term relationships: